miLibris/android-milibris-pdf-reader-sdk/README.md

 }
 ```

-In order for the sdk to work you need to add the API-KEY in your manifest as below
+In order for the sdk to work you need to add the licence key in your manifest as below
 ```manifest
 <meta-data
     android:name="com.milibris.pdfreader.licencekey"